 2. Safiman Prong Training Collar Quick Release

-- Stainless Steel Build: Rust-free and durable for long-term use
+- Stainless steel construction resists rust and water for long-term use

 3. BOUSNIC Dual-Dog Shock Collar 3300FT